-The majority of Senior School pupils transfer to local Grammar School sixth forms.
+The most common destination for Upper School leavers is to transfer to local Grammar School sixth forms.
 An increasing proportion are choosing to transfer to FE colleges (Mid Kent, NW Kent), many gain their first choice.
 A small number move to local independent school 6th forms and some move into apprenticeships.